vikchupak/AWS/hybrid-enviroments/hybridEnviroments.md

   - FS Developed by Cluster File Systems, Inc. (CFS)
   - Designed for High Performance Computing (HPC)
   - ONLY for Linux
+  - Support POSIX permissions

 ---

 **Amazon FSx for Lustre**
 - [Doc](https://aws.amazon.com/fsx/lustre/)
 - Managed **native** Lustre FS
+- Accessible over VPN or DX
+- Deployment types
+  - Scratch
+    - Highly optimized for performance
+    - No Resilience or HA
+    - Use for Short term usage
+  - Persistent
+    - Self-healing and HA (in one AZ)
+    - Use for Long term usage

 ## AWS Transfer Family